OfficeDev/office-js-docs-pr/docs/develop/dialog-handle-errors-events.md

 ---
 title: Handling errors and events in the Office dialog box
-description: 'Describes how to trap and handle errors when opening the dialog box and inside the dialog box' ms.date: 01/25/2020
+description: 'Describes how to trap and handle errors when opening and using the Office dialog box' ms.date: 01/25/2020
 localization_priority: Normal
 ---